vulinh64/vulinh64.github.io/blog/2025-08-10-main-method-evolution.md

 You'll need to add `--enable-preview` to your JVM arguments to try it out.

+Some IDEs may support the option to enable the preview features via graphical interface if you don't want to be bothered with manually inputting the parameters.

 :::

 Behold! **JEP 445** has blessed us with this revolutionary concept: